protontype/protontype/README_en.md

 ProtonType
 ==========

-A simple microframework make in typescript for creating REST APIs using Exress and ORM Sequelize.
+A simple web framework make in TypeScript.

+**ProtonType** aims to make REST APIs and database modeling simple and enjoyable.
+Using [Express](http://expressjs.com/ "") and [Sequelize ORM](http://docs.sequelizejs.com/ ""), help in creation of robust web applications.

 Typescript project configuration
 ====================================

-The following settings in **tsconfig.json** are needed for operation.
+The settings in **tsconfig.json** are needed to work

 ```json